You may ask, “what could possibly be stressful about owning rental properties?”

 However, don’t jump into the rental property game without seeing that there are negatives and it can get very stressful.
-People often overlook things like times of vacancy, tenants who don’t pay rent, and maintenance issues.
+People often overlook things like times of vacancy, residents who don’t pay rent, and maintenance issues.

 Real Estate provides no shortage of opportunities for stress.

 We see all kinds of issues day in and day out with our properties.
-Anything from roof issues to plumbing issues, bad tenants, and many many more.
+Anything from roof issues to plumbing issues, bad residents, and many many more.
 So how should you deal with stress when managing your rentals?

 Our suggestion?
 Don’t let this hold you back.
 There are negatives to the rental investing game, but it’s helpful to keep this in mind…